-If you do not have sufficient accrued, paid sick leave, or if you have used all your sick leave, you may request to substitute accrued vacation or other accrued leave for absences from work under this section, related to the absence.
+If you do not have sufficient accrued\paid sick leave to cover the entire absences, employees may request to substitute accrued vacation or other accrued leave for absences from work under this section, related to the absence.
+Hourly employees who do not have sufficient accrued leave to cover the entire absence, may request authorized leave without pay.
+Exempt employees time off is provided for under Payroll Provisions, Deductions for Exempt Employees.